radunegulescu/mega-pytorch/README.md

 ## Pretrained models

-Pretrained models to download in the mega-pytorch root folder, in order to run the demo:
+Pretrained models, that need to be downloaded in the mega-pytorch root folder, in order to run the demos using the 2 different approaches:

 Model | Backbone | AP50 | AP (fast) | AP (med) | AP (slow) | Link
 :---: | :---: | :---: | :---: | :---: | :---: |:---: